This reprint was originally published on June 18, 2012 — Dave

 In a related development, ground-breaking research to develop the reliable, detailed biological forecasts the paper is calling for is now underway at UC Berkeley.
 The endeavor, The Berkeley Initiative in Global Change Biology, or BiGCB, is a massive undertaking involving more than 100 UC Berkeley scientists from an extraordinary range of disciplines that already has received funding: a $2.5 million grant from the Gordon and Betty Moore Foundation and a $1.5 million grant from the Keck Foundation.
 The paper by Barnosky and others emerged from the first conference convened under the BiGCB's auspices.

-If you are a little confused at this point, I understand.
-This story reads more like a promotional flyer for Earth science research at the University of California at Berkeley than it does like an urgent, blunt warning to humankind that if we don't change our reckless ways, we may be looking at a planetary disaster "within just a few generations."
+However, if you are a little confused at this point, I understand.
+This story reads like a promotional flyer for Earth science research at the University of California at Berkeley instead of an urgent, blunt warning to humankind that if we don't change our reckless ways, we may be looking at a planetary disaster within a few generations.

 To be fair, I should also include this quote, which is a bit more to the point—